I will admit to being somewhat overly focused on the "supply chain of the future?"

 First, I really believe we are on the cusp of new, dramatically different levels of automation, in everything from case picking in distribution centers to real-time supply chain decision support, that will have a game-changing impact on supply chain practice.

-Next was the Lean/continuous improvement era starting after the tech collapse until the middle of the next decade or so, when we took a step back from technology and focused on process and taking Lean concepts beyond manufacturing; and finally the global/virtual supply chain era from then until now, with a nasty recession in the middle, where being global became critical on both the buy and sell sides of the supply chain, and when outsourcing and virtualization, with both their benefits and challenges, drove much supply chain strategy.
+Next came the Lean/continuous improvement era starting after the tech collapse until the middle of the next decade or so, when we took a step back from technology and focused on process and taking Lean concepts beyond manufacturing; finally, the global/virtual supply chain era from then until now, with a nasty recession in the middle, where being global became critical on both the buy and sell sides of the supply chain, and outsourcing and virtualization, with both their benefits and challenges, driving much of our supply chain strategies.

 That analysis is not perfect, there are overlaps, etc., but think it is roughly right.

 I think we may see even bigger shifts in the coming decade, largely as noted above stemming from a variety of step-changes in supporting technology (cloud computing, real-time optimization, robotics, visibility) and the impact that will have on supply chain processes and even organizational structures.

 All that as an intro into yet another view of the supply chain of the future, this time from the smart folks at McKinsey, the management consulting firm.

 McKinsey makes a bold statement right up front: "Many global supply chains are not equipped to cope with the world we are entering," McKinsey says.
 "Most were engineered, some brilliantly, to manage stable, high-volume production by capitalizing on labor-arbitrage opportunities available in China and other low-cost countries.
 But in a future when the relative attractiveness of manufacturing locations changes quickly—along with the ability to produce large volumes economically—such standard approaches can leave companies dangerously exposed."